-Follow these guidelines, and you could have some extra coin in your pocket, and some bragging rights as the Flash Monster 2019 winner.
+Follow these guidelines, and you just might have some extra coin in your pocket, and some bragging rights as the Flash Monster 2023 winner.

-– All contest submissions will be read blind, so we won’t be playing favorites.
-Sorry, Mother!
+– All contest submissions will be read with authors' names concealed, so we won’t be playing favorites.

 – Please paste your submission into the corresponding field.
 Do not list your name anywhere in your submission or we’ll assume that you don’t know how to read.

-– We reserve the right to extend deadlines if necessary (and you can expect our usual week-ish Procrastinator’s Special—with corresponding increase in submission fee for you slackers).
+– We reserve the right to extend deadlines if necessary (and you can expect our usual week-ish Slacker’s Special—with corresponding increase in submission fee for you procrastinators).

-– Submissions must be previously unpublished work, and you will retain copyright (duh).
-By entering this contest you give us permission to publish your work—if selected for our Top 10—both online and in a future print anthology.
+– Submissions must be previously unpublished work, and you will retain copyright.
+By entering this contest you give us permission to publish your work if it's selected for our Top 10

 – No limit on how many entries you can submit, but you must submit them one at a time.
 Don’t just mash them all in there.